raul-ortega/amv-open360tracker/README.md

 * To enter in CLI mode key in ### and press enter
 * Key in help and press Enter to see a list of available commands
-* Settings on LOCAL GPS, LCD DISPLAY and BATTERY MONITORING, will not take effect in this release.
+* Settings on LOCAL GPS and BATTERY MONITORING, will not take effect in this release.

 Please, be quite carefully using this feature, it is only for experimental use.